shivabioinformatics/metagenomic-pipeline/README.md

 - __[Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)__ - read trimming tool for Illumina NGS

 ---
-Trimming using trimmomatic and the parametrets that were used is shown below:
+Trimming using trimmomatic and the parameters that were used are shown below:
 ```
 # Run Trimmomatic in parallel for multiple paired-end FASTQ files
 # Adjust NUM_SAMPLES, THREADS, and paths as needed